 Bristol SU coordinates an impressive range of activities to welcome you to the University.

-Events are held every night in the Students’ Union, ranging from pub quizzes and live music to karaoke and TED Talks.
+Events are held each day in the Students’ Union, ranging from pub quizzes and live music to karaoke and TED Talks.

 The Welcome Fair is a highlight, where you can meet society and sports club members and find out what’s on offer.